 - Ensuring compliance with all elements of this policy, BYOB Procedure, other related policies and procedures.

-- Working with the Highsmith Student Union and Student Activities staff to ensure attendance for the event does not exceed the fire code of 143 participants for the Grotto (the facility seats 84 with existing furniture).
+- Working with the Highsmith Student Union staff to ensure attendance for the event does not exceed the applicable fire code.

-- Ensuring that no drinking games or other activities which promote or encourage the rapid consumption of alcohol occur.
+- Ensuring that no drinking games or other activities that promote or encourage the rapid consumption of alcohol occur.

 - Preventing any damage that could occur to the facility during a BYOB event.